nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/architecture-guide.md

 ## Pricing

 All services deployed in this solution use a consumption-based pricing model.
 The [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) can be used to estimate costs for a specific scenario.
 For other considerations, see [Cost Optimization](https://docs.microsoft.com/en-us/azure/architecture/framework/#cost-optimization) in the Well-Architected Framework.

-## Deploy this scenario

-A proof-of-concept implementation of this scenario is available at the [MLOps Platform using Databricks and Kubernetes](https://github.com/nfmoore/databricks-kubernetes-mlops-poc) repository.
-This sample illustrates:

-- How an MLFlow model can be trained on Databricks.
-- How to package models as a web service using open-source tools.
-- How to deploy to Kubernetes via CI/CD.
-- How to monitor API performance and model data drift.

 ## Related resources